Knox-class frigate: Chi Yang-class

-The ASW capability of the Chi Yang class is provided by its SQS-26 bow-mounted sonar, SQS-35(v) VDS, SQR-18(v)1 passive TAS, MD500 ASW helicopter, Mk-16 8-cell Harpoon/RUR-5 ASROC box launcher, and four Mk46 324 mm torpedoes.
-While on ASW patrol, the frigate will carry two Harpoon SSMs and six ASROCs in its Mk-16 box launcher.
+The ASW capability of the Chi Yang-class is provided by its AN/SQS-26 bow-mounted sonar, AN/SQS-35(v) variable depth sonar, AN/SQR-18(v)1 passive towed array sonar, McDonnell Douglas MD 500 Defender ASW helicopter, Mk-16 8-cell RUR-5 ASROC/RGM-84 Harpoon box launcher, and four Mk46 324 mm torpedoes.
+While on ASW patrol, the frigate carries two Harpoon SSMs and six ASROCs in its Mk-16 box launcher.

-There are some speculations that these ships will probably be upgraded with Hsiung Feng III missiles.

-Regarding to the outdated battle system onboard and the aging ships, the class is expected to be replaced by the newly built Taiwanese Light Frigate.
+There are some speculations that these ships might be upgraded with Hsiung Feng III supersonic missiles, to expand its capabilities.
+However, due to the outdated battle system onboard and the aging ships, the class is expected to be replaced as a whole by the newly built Taiwanese Light Frigate.